 The Sioux, Crows and Blackfeet dominated the Northern Plains.
 These Native American groups encountered adversity as the steady flow of European immigrants into northeastern American cities pushed a stream of migrants into the western lands already occupied by these diverse groups of Indians.

-Find Native American Indian Jewelry in Ritter, OR
+Find Native American Indian Jewelry in Red House, WV

 The early nineteenth century in the United States was marked by its steady expansion to the Mississippi River.
 However, due to the Gadsden purchase, that lead to U.S. control of the borderlands of southern New Mexico and Arizona in addition to the authority over Oregon country, Texas and California; America’s expansion did not end there.
 Between 1830 and 1860 the United States nearly doubled the amount of territory under its control.